dbanalyticsco/usaa-dbt-course/labs/lab7.md

 * Tests all your models, but not sources

 Once you've got the job set up, kick it off manually to make sure everything runs/passes.
 If it doesn't, push the necessary changes.

-### 3. Open a pull request

-Turn on 'run on pull request' on your production job.
-Then make a small change to your project on a new branch, commit the change, and then open a pull request.

-If everything is working correctly, there should be a new run in your dbt project testing your new changes.